ddelong/ddelong.github.io/_posts/2006-08-26-football-time-again.md

 categories:
   - Sports
 ---
 All right guys, Fall is fast approaching and you know what that means.
-It&#8217;s time for football.
-Last year we all had a lot of fun (though I barely summarized each week&#8217;s results and that&#8217;s likely to be worse this year).
+It's time for football.
+Last year we all had a lot of fun (though I barely summarized each week's results and that's likely to be worse this year).

 Without further ado, here is the info to join up.

-Go to [Yahoo&#8217;s Football Pick&#8217;em page](http://football.fantasysports.yahoo.com/pickem/).
-You&#8217;ll need a Yahoo! account.
+Go to [Yahoo's Football Pick'em page](http://football.fantasysports.yahoo.com/pickem/).
+You'll need a Yahoo! account.

 Once there, choose to join a private group.